 - Chlamydia is the most common Sexually Transmitted Infection (STI) in the 15-24 age groups.

 - It is estimated the 1 in 10 sexually active young people nationally and up to 1 in 8 sexually active young people locally will have the Chlamydia infection

 - Chlamydia is often asymptomatic.
 70% of females and 50% of males with the infection will show no signs or symptoms.

 - If left untreated, Chlamydia can cause serious and painful complications including infertility, Pelvic Inflammatory Disease and Ectopic pregnancies

 - Self testing is free, quick, confidential and painless.
 Results are usually given within 2 weeks by text message

 - Chlamydia is easily treated with antibiotics

 - Self taken Chlamydia tests also test for Gonorrhoea.
 This is a less common Sexually Transmitted Infection which can also be symptomless.

-Parents and carers have the right to withdraw their children from all or part of the relationship and sex education provided at school except for those parts included in the statutory Science National Curriculum.
+Parents and carers have the right to withdraw their child from sex education that is delivered as part of the relationships or health education at school except for those parts included in the statutory Science National Curriculum.
 Parents and carers who wish to exercise this right should in the first instance talk with the Head or Assistant Head of the provision their child attends who may put them in contact with the Health and Wellbeing Curriculum/PSHE Coordinator for more information.
 The issue of withdrawal will be handled as sensitively as possible and alternative arrangements will be made for any child withdrawn from this aspect of the curriculum.